10 of the Healthiest Homemade Dog Food Recipes

 3. Harmful or unnecessary ingredients: commercially prepared pet foods may sometimes include harmful ingredients or ingredients that are unnecessary for your dog’s diet.
 Accidents can happen during the manufacturing process that lead to pet food recalls.
 You can avoid fillers that add calories and zero nutrition for your pet by making DIY dog food.
 While sold in the U.S., some pet foods are actually made in other countries, where the manufacturer includes whatever ingredients they’d like.
 These foods can sometimes be poisonous or otherwise unhealthy for your dog.
 In addition, if your fur baby has a specific health problem, such as allergies or another medical condition, they may need a special diet that excludes certain ingredients commonly found in manufactured pet foods.

-4. Improve quality: homemade dog food gives you control over all the ingredients.
+4. Improve quality: homemade dog food and dog treats gives you control over all the ingredients.
 You can avoid those your pup may be allergic to or need to avoid for other reasons.
 You can also improve the quality of his food by using only healthy, high quality, fresh ingredients.

 These are only a few of the reasons pet parents are increasingly turning to homemade dog food.
 Next, let’s take a look at some tools you’ll need to make DIY dog food.